alces-software/flight-appliance-docs/docs/source/index.rst

 License
 -------
-See `Creative-Commons: Attribution-ShareAlike 4.0 International <http://creativecommons.org/licenses/by-sa/4.0/>`_ and `Alces Flight EULA <https://s3-eu-west-1.amazonaws.com/flight-aws-marketplace/2016.1/EULA.txt>`_.
+This documentation is released under the `Creative-Commons: Attribution-ShareAlike 4.0 International <http://creativecommons.org/licenses/by-sa/4.0/>`_ license.
+The Alces Flight Compute software is released under the terms of the `Alces Flight EULA <https://s3-eu-west-1.amazonaws.com/flight-aws-marketplace/2016.1/EULA.txt>`_.
+Please read the relevant license text before proceeding to use.

-Pre-requisities
+Prerequisites
 ---------------
 We recommend that users wishing to use Flight Appliances have basic Linux skills.
 The ability to move about in a filesystem, copy and delete files, read and edit files on the command-line will be needed in order to get the best out of the Flight software.